Sign Up As A Member

 Is the Queens Club Championships prize money taxed?

 Yes.
-The United Kingdom taxes all player earnings at The Queens Club according to its current tax rate, which increases depending on how much a player earns and caps out at 45%.
+The United Kingdom taxes all player earnings according to its current tax rate, which increases depending on a player’s earnings and caps out at 45%.